kingluddite/reactsensei.com/src/posts/git.md

 [link to article](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

-Add a new SSH key.
-Give it a name.
+1. Add a new SSH key
+2. Give it a name
-Paste your copied key into the textarea.
+3. Paste your copied key into the textarea
-Save.
+4. Save

-Try to push again and it should work now.
+* Try to push again and it should work now.

 ## Git Aliases
-These aliases should be in your `.zshrc`
+I added these Mac aliases in my `.zshrc` to make less typing

 `.zshrc`